haozhenWu/Calibrated-Boosting-Forest/example/pcba128/README.md

     e.g. ~/lightchem/example/pcba128/

     Argument2: dir/to/store/result/
-    (You can just use current dir,since you are inside pcba128_run folder)
+    (You can just use current dir, which is pcba128_run folder)
     e.g. ./

     Argument3: aid_list.csv (A csv file containing target names, e.g. 'aid411')
     Used to loop over each target.
     ```bash